 Nearly 9,500 people die early each year due to London's poor air quality, and road transport is the largest source of pollutant emissions.

 To find out how you can reduce emissions, and save money in the process, visit the ULEZ web pages.
-You can also have your say on proposals for a new emission surcharge and changes to the ULEZ.

 With this in mind, we have launched LoCITY, a ground-breaking industry-led initiative to reduce the impact of commercial vehicles on the environment.